New Covenant Ministries International: Structure

 In practice, the NCMI team is organised into smaller teams with responsibility for specific areas, and their ministry work includes organising conferences for teaching and disseminating their values, along with visiting relating local churches as guest speakers and to provide advice and support for local leadership.
 NCMI does not require donations from local churches but does accept them, both to individual guest speakers and to a decentralised ministry fund.

+A more comprehensive and updated understanding on some of the theology of NCMI's ecclesiology can be found on the website's "books" section, particularly by writer and theologian, Ryan Peter.

 Committees

 Manley states that by 2001, the initial idea of local church autonomy gave way to a "bulky" leadership structure of "distinct hierarchies.
 The NCMI team as a whole was partitioned into smaller teams with authority in specific matters or regions.
 He acknowledges that NCMI has made an effort to describe and encourage non-hierarchical leadership structures.

 These "teams within the team" and their responsibilities were: